smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 The cell was smaller than the boulder.

-Sisyphus sat with his back against cold stone, hands resting on his knees, and tried not to find that funny.
-Ten thousand years pushing a rock the size of a house, and now six feet of palace dungeon felt cramped.
+Sisyphus sat with his back against cold stone, hands resting on his knees.

 Through the narrow window slit, he could hear the palace preparing for dawn.
 Footsteps in distant corridors.
 Voices giving orders.
-The scrape of benches being arranged in the courtyard—seating for the spectators.
-Minos wanted an audience for this.
+The scrape of benches being arranged in the courtyard; seating for the spectators.

 Fair enough.
 Theater required an audience.